How Hard is the MTTC?

-In general, you should start studying two to three months before the exam.
-Leaving enough time ensures that you can make an effective study plan and meet achievable goals.
+In general, you should start studying 2-3 months before the exam.
+This amount of time ensures that you can make an effective study plan and meet achievable goals without waiting too long to take the test and forgetting important content.
 More time also gives you flexibility in case of an unforeseen schedule change.
-Remember that an effective study plan should include time to learn about the structure of the MTTC test, fully review each test competency, and complete one or two full-length practice tests before test day.
+Remember that an effective study plan should include time to learn about the structure of the MTTC test, fully review each test competency or subject area, and complete one or two full-length practice tests before test day.

 Do NOT cram for the MTTC.
-Cramming the material a few days before the exam takes a toll on physical and mental health, is not effective for learning, and will likely result in a failing score.
+Cramming takes a toll on physical and mental health, is not effective for learning, and will likely result in a failing score.
 When you start studying early, it is easier to build regular study time into your everyday routine.

 How Much Should You Study for the MTTC?